harrisonzhu508/citadelchallenge/docs/source/Bayes.rst

 further provides an opportunity to look at the posterior for different regions of a country.
 Medical professionals can then strategically allocate their resources within their country to areas with higher probability of outbreak.

 To demonstrate its usefullness we consdier 2018 model predictions given 2017 cycle observations.
 Below we find that the observation for 2018 fell within our reasonablly tight HPD interval.
-Given that the European Centre for Disease Prevention and Control recognised 2018 as reasonably large season we are encoraged by the fact the observations still fell within our bounds, [#forth]_.
+Given that the European Centre for Disease Prevention and Control recognised 2018 as reasonably large season we are encoraged by the fact the observations still fell within our bounds [#forth]_.
 Note we observe the peak of the season above the mean prediction.

 .. image:: ./img/forecast2018.png